 The Summer Research Connection (SRC) is a 6-week program for K-12 science teachers and high school students.
 Participants are placed in research labs at Caltech where they conduct scientific research in assigned student-teacher teams under the guidance of research mentors.

-Examples of the high quality of student summer research performed in Summer Research Connection include this paper by Daniel Martinez and Rohith Sajith who participated in the summer of 2018 and this paper by 2019 SRC researcher Dennis Raush and his Caltech mentors.
+Other examples of the high quality of student summer research performed in Summer Research Connection include this paper by Daniel Martinez and Rohith Sajith who participated in the summer of 2018 and this paper by 2019 SRC researcher Dennis Raush and his Caltech mentors.

 Announcement for teachers

 Teacher applications for SRC 2021 will be available in March, 2021.
 Teachers from all levels from all districts teaching all STEM disciplines are encouraged to apply.
 Teachers participate in research and help mentor students; develop lessons for implementation in their regular classes; and join a cross-program community.
 Please contact Mitch Aiken: email@example.com for more information.

 Through a multi-year grant from the Howard Hughes Medical Institute (HHMI) and generous additional support from the Siemens Foundation and the National Science Foundation we have been able to offer the Summer Research Connection (SRC) to many K-12 teachers and students over the past few years.
 Though the HHMI grant has now ended, we are committed to continuing the program, though on a smaller scale.